Yoga and Loving Kindness - Yoga Instructor Blog

 Goal Of Loving Kindness in Posturing

-The goal is to be able to sustain for a few minutes with calm posture and gradually improve your state of mind from where you are now.
+The goal is to be able to sustain for a few minutes with a calm posture and gradually improve your state of mind from where you are now.
 Each Yoga pose can be adjusted to work with your physical and mental abilities later.
-As you practice these techniques, you can easily expect to be able to go deeper and deeper into the calmness and possibly each pose to increase the range of motion.
+As you practice these techniques, you can quickly expect to be able to go deeper and deeper into the calmness and possibly each pose to increase the range of motion.

 Gradual Progress

-According to some teachers, men and women have the ability to stretch their spines gradually over time compared to when they initially started Yoga training sessions.
+According to some teachers, men and women can stretch their spines gradually over time compared to when they initially started Yoga training sessions.
 There is a saying that you are only as young as your spine feels.
-Yoga can make you feel younger than you really are.
-Most of all, Yogic practices can make you calmer by loosening up the tension in the muscles throughout the body and make it relaxed.
-This practice transcends the body and brings about states of relaxation within the mind.

 Breath Awareness Meditation